sergey-myasnikov/feedback-app/README.md

 Admin page with a list of Feedbacks | /admin
 Login page | /login

+Since it is a testing "sandbox" all Feedbacks are stored in memory (no DB layer) and will disappear after application restart.

 ## API description:

 ## How to use?

-Application deployed to Heroku: http://fbgd.herokuapp.com

-To run application locally use mvn spring-boot:run
+To run application locally use Maven command ```mvn spring-boot:run```

+Application also deployed to Heroku: http://fbgd.herokuapp.com